 |Users must Duo authenticate and complete a first-factor re-authentication.||Context: forceAuthn=true

 This sets the ForceAuthn attribute in the SAML Authentication request to "true".
 The user will be prompted for first factor and second factor re-authentication (bypassing SSO).
-This context is meant to be used by itself: if you use forceAuthn=true do not use any of the other above authentication contexts.

 Configure multi-factor authentication (Duo MFA) for a Shibboleth SP